 If you have a graphics person in your team, ask them to compress the image using photoshop.
 In our experience, it has been the best way to lower the image size without losing quality.

 Another technology you should use is image compression and image lazy loading.
-Both of these methods is proven to speed up any kind of WordPress pages which are using images.
+Both of these methods are proven to speed up any kind of WordPress page which are using images.

 Use this plugin called ShortPixel to optimize your WordPress images.
-It offers 100 free image optimization every month and also let you do followings:
+It offers 100 free image optimization every month and also let you do following:

 - Offer Webp image format (This is going to be really helpful)